Snapp-Mobile/SnappTheming/Sources/SnappTheming/SnappTheming.docc/Declarations/SnappThemingSliderStyleDeclarations.md

 # ``SnappThemingSliderStyleDeclarations``

-Handles slider style tokens, managing properties like track colors, tick mark styles for sliders used in the UI.
+Manages slider-style tokens, including track colors and tick mark styles for sliders utilized in the user interface.

 ## Overview